-The Bachelor of Integrative Studies (BIS; formerly General Studies) degree is a College of Arts & Sciences non-major degree which provides maximum freedom for the student who wishes to take an interdisciplinary and creative approach to the design of an educational program while maintaining a focus on career or professional goals.
+The Bachelor of Integrative Studies (B.I.S.) is a degree that provides maximum freedom for students who wish to take a multidisciplinary, individualized approach to the design of an educational program while maintaining a focus on career and professional goals.

 The Bachelor of Integrative Studies can be completed in its entirety at Kent State Ashtabula.

 The Integrative Studies major has a General concentration, and a Two Minors concentration.
 These concentrations may have the most appeal for students near the end of their academic careers (senior-level students) who are re-evaluating their academic and career choices.
 It is a program in which the student undertakes the responsibility for the research and design of their program, in consultation with an advisor.